allegroai/clearml-docs/docs/integrations/python_fire.md

 title: Python Fire
 ---

 Python Fire is a Python package for creating command-line interfaces.
-ClearML seamlessly integrates into code that uses `fire`, and automatically captures command line parameters passed when invoking code that uses the package.
+ClearML integrates seamlessly with `fire` and automatically logs its command-line parameters.

 All you have to do is add two lines of code: